acandelariaa/Artificial-Intelligence-1/assets/module1/Data_Exploring.md

 Lets load the data set and see how many information we have
 ![Data Loading](/assets/module1/resources/Data_loading.png)

-The data set appears to hace 2111 rows and 10 colums size, wich is a good size for a dataset, now let's see what kind of variables we're going to be working with
+The data set appears to have 2111 rows and 10 colums size, wich is a good size for a dataset, now let's see what kind of variables we're going to be working with
+### Type of variables